 Here I am with a new recipe: the Christmas Tree Savory Pie with speck, cherry tomatoes, and olives!
-Is it an Appetizer, an Aperitif, or a Main Course?
-Well, I’m not sure, you decide!
-Keep in mind that it’s already a hearty dish, so pair it with something lighter if you serve this recipe as an appetizer or aperitif.
-As a Christmas main course, it’s perfect because you’ll have already served appetizers and first courses.
-And remember, there’s always room for dessert during the Christmas Holidays!
+Appetizer, Aperitif, Main Dish?
+I don’t know, you decide.
+Consider that it’s already a substantial savory dish and should be paired with something lighter if you want to serve this recipe as an appetizer or aperitif.
+As a Christmas main dish, it’s perfect because you will have already served appetizers and first courses.
+And there’s always room left for dessert, which is a must during the Christmas Holidays!

-As every year, I’m ready with new Christmas recipes to share with you.
-Let’s start with a nice Savory Pie in a Christmas Tree mold.
-I chose to use speck in the dough phase, then added some yellow and red cherry tomatoes to create the “Christmas balls” effect and the green olives that I love, adding extra color and flavor to this savory pie.
+As every year, I’m ready with new Christmas recipes to present to you.
+Let’s start with a beautiful Christmas Tree-shaped Savory Pie.
+I chose to use speck already during the dough phase, then added some yellow and red cherry tomatoes to create the “Christmas balls” effect and then the green olives that I love, adding that extra touch of color and flavor to this savory pie.

-I’ve also made a video recipe for you to follow step by step, making it feel like you’re preparing this Christmas savory pie with me in my kitchen.
-Last Christmas, I made Savory Christmas Trees with sandwich bread, and two years ago, I made the Sweet Christmas Tree Danube filled with jam.
-So, I thought: what can I prepare as a New Christmas Recipe for this year?
-The answer was simple and quick: a savory Christmas Tree mold recipe was missing!
-That’s how I came up with this Christmas Tree-shaped savory pie recipe with speck, yellow and red cherry tomatoes, and green olives used as both the trunk and the balls.
+I also made a video recipe for you, so you can follow me step by step, it’ll be like preparing this Christmas savory pie together in my kitchen.
+Last Christmas, I made some Savory Christmas Trees with sliced bread, and two years ago, I made the Sweet Danubio Christmas Tree filled with jam.
+So I thought: what can I prepare as a New Christmas Recipe for this year?
+The answer was simple and quick: a recipe with a Christmas Tree-shaped mold was missing!
+So I came up with this recipe for a Christmas Tree-shaped savory pie with speck, yellow and red cherry tomatoes, and green olives used both as a trunk and as balls.

-Before moving on to the recipe, I’ll leave you some links below for other Christmas recipes you can find on my cooking blog.
-From the Savory Christmas Trees we just talked about, to breakfast with Christmas French Toast with Panettone, the must-have cookies during the Holidays, in this case, I suggested them with cinnamon and without butter in many different shapes.
-Then, there are desserts, also in this case with a tree-shaped mold, using rice flour.
-Finally, I’ll gift you an entire Practical and Quick Christmas Menu you can prepare and serve for many informal occasions with friends or with your family.
+Before moving on to the recipe, I’ll leave you with some links to other Christmas recipes that you can find on my cooking blog.
+From the Savory Christmas Trees we talked about earlier, to breakfast with Christmas French Toast with Panettone, then the inevitable cookies during the Holidays, in this case, I proposed them with cinnamon and without butter with many different shapes.
+Then there are desserts, also with a tree-shaped mold, with rice flour.
+Finally, I offer you a complete quick and easy menu for the Christmas Holidays that you can prepare and serve on many informal occasions with friends or with your family.

-Remember that I’ll be waiting for you every morning in the group and on the Facebook fan page with the Recipe of the Day.
-A must-have rendezvous of my day in the kitchen to greet all of you who are here every day to read my recipes!
+Remember that I await you every morning in the group and on the Facebook fan page with the Recipe of the Day.
+An unmissable appointment in my kitchen to greet all of you who are here every day to read my recipes!

 - Difficulty: Very easy